AarneshKhaitan/Sightless-Study/README.md

 # Sightless Study

 A voice-first web application for visually impaired and low-vision university students.
 Upload a lecture PDF and get guided reading, grounded Q&A, formula tutoring, and interactive visual exploration — all controlled by voice.
+Content is delivered in small, structured chunks to help manage cognitive overload, ensuring students can absorb material at their own pace without being overwhelmed.

 ## Features